replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 </tbody>
 <table>

-Slackernews has three components in it's architecture: the application, and NGINX web server, and a Postgres database.
+SlackerNews has three components in it's architecture: the application, and NGINX web server, and a Postgres database.
 It can optionally have an ingress as well, but will not in the virtual appliance.
 Let's add status informers for the application and the web server.